Jarred-Sumner/decky/README.md

 }
 ```

 What if we wanted JSON Schema instead of GraphQL?
-Well, if the interface is the same but you had a [`JSONSchema.decorator`](./examples/JSONSchema.decorator):
+If the interface was the same but you had a [`JSONSchema.decorator`](./examples/JSONSchema.decorator):

 ```patch
 +import { auto, field, type } from "./GraphQLSchema.decorator";